aiblocks/docs/guides/anchor/4-compliance-server.md

       String friendlyId = address.split("\\*", 2)[0];

       // You need to create `accountDatabase.findByFriendlyId()`.
 It should
-      // find customers by their Stellar account and return account information. try {
+      // find customers by their AiBlocks account and return account information. try {
         Account account = accountDatabase.findByFriendlyId(friendlyId);
         return Response.ok(